 - Equal Employment Opportunity standards and all other federal, state, and local laws (including nondiscrimination toward any participant or employee because of race, color, national origin, religion, gender, disability, age, genetic information, or any other legally protected classification)

 - Central Piedmont Community College policies and procedures

 - The NACE Principles for Professional Conduct and Third Party Recruiters

 - The Department of Labor’s Fact Sheet #71 (Internship Opportunities Under the FLSA)

 - Please also refer to the Department of Justice's article Best Practices for Online Job Posting regarding citizenship.

 Employers who are seeking to share job, internship, and co-op opportunities through the EmploymeNC virtual posting system must be approved in order to gain access to post.

-The following job listings will not be posted:
+Opportunities with the following characteristics will not be posted:

-- Require a student to make a financial investment or pay a fee payment prior to starting employment unless the company is a member in good standing of the Direct Selling Association (DSA)
+- Require a student to make a financial investment or pay a fee prior to starting employment prior to starting employment (job, internship, or co-op) unless the company is a member in good standing of the Direct Selling Association (DSA)